 - An outage results from issues at 3rd parties. (e.g. global internet problems, NASDAQ issues, ...)

-I have lost access to my two-factor authentication generator!Oh no!
-If you are using "Two-Step Token", make sure to back up the secret as advised in the setup process, in the future.
-Fortunately it is possible to regain full access to your account, but this requires a manual security check.
+I have lost access to my Two-Factor Authentication generator!Oh no!
+If you are using "Two-Step Token" make sure to back up the secret as advised in the setup process in the future.
+Fortunately it is possible to regain full access to your account by requesting a Two-Factor Authentication reset.

 Últimas entradas en el blog